This morning while trying

 probably the wrong choice.
 It just gets

-steeper and slicker the further I go, with not trail to be found, slipping
+steeper and slicker the further I go, with no trail to be found, slipping

 sliding for the better part of half an hour.
-I end up back down eventually
+I end up back down and eventually

-finding the trail, now I look like a wreck after falling on the muddy hillside
+find the trail, now I look like a wreck after slipping and falling on the muddy hillside

 twice, but at least I’m back on the path.